How to Avoid a Climate Disaster

 How to Avoid a Climate Disaster: The Solutions We Have and the Breakthroughs We Need is a 2021 book by Bill Gates.
-In it, Gates presents what he learned in over a decade of studying climate change and investing in innovations to address global warming and recommends strategies to tackle it.
+In it, Gates presents what he learned in over a decade of studying climate change and investing in innovations to address global warming and recommends technological strategies to tackle it.

-Content
+Description

 When it comes to climate change, I know innovation isn’t the only thing we need.
 But we cannot keep the earth livable without it.
 Techno-fixes are not sufficient, but they are necessary.